aliemadabdo/principal_component_analysis_PCA/README.md

 This facial recognition project using PCA aims to achieve accurate and efficient identification of individuals from facial images.
 It provides an opportunity to explore and analyze the application of dimensionality reduction techniques in the field of computer vision.

 Note: The implementation details, code snippets, and specific results can be found in the accompanying MATLAB files and documentation.

-Please refer to the provided MATLAB code and documentation for more information on the implementation details and usage instructions.